Kawhi’s 30 propels Clippers to 111-96 win over Hornets

 The Clippers have won 10 straight over the Hornets at Staples Center since February 2009.
 Los Angeles has won 10 of its last 11 overall against Charlotte.

-Charlotte appeared to have more favorable defensive matchups against these Staples Center co-tenants than they did one night earlier, when LeBron James and Anthony Davis led the Lakers to a comfortable win in the second half.

-But not many teams have an answer for Leonard, who has added improved playmaking skills to his already formidable offensive arsenal.
+Leonard has added improved playmaking skills to his already formidable offensive arsenal since arriving in LA.
 Two days after setting a career high with 10 assists in Phoenix — which surpassed his previous career high of nine, set two days before that against Golden State — he had five in the first half against Charlotte, including a sublime bounce pass through traffic to Ivica Zubac shortly before halftime.

-But LA’s defensive flaws exposed in Phoenix were obvious again, with the Hornets getting balanced scoring and plenty of open opportunities.
-The Clippers will need more time to jell as a defensive unit, but coach Doc Rivers simply hopes for increased effort on that end over the next few games.

 TIP-INS